Sesgaro/Robert_RoboTec/README.md

 py -m venv .\[folder_name]\
 ```

-* to run this virtual environment, go to the created folder named 'scripts' and run the file 'activate'.
+* to run this virtual environment, go to the created folder named `scripts` and run the file `activate`.

 ```
 .\activate